Kim Dotcom: Seth Rich conspiracy theory

+Russian invasion of Ukraine

+During the Russo-Ukrainian War, Dotcom has repeatedly spread anti-Ukrainian falsehoods, and Russian government propaganda.
+Critics accuse him of spreading Russian Federation propaganda such as: claims of Nazism in Ukraine, Ukrainian attacks on Russian-speaking minority, claims of American "biolaboratories" in Ukraine, and accusing the US of causing the Russian Federation's invasion of Ukraine.

+Antisemitic remarks

+In January 2015, Dotcom criticised Hollywood for what he considered its role in his prosecution by the US government.
+He tweeted, "What the US Govt is doing reminds me of what I learned in school about Nazi Germany.
+Ironic, Hollywood is run by mostly Jewish entrepreneurs".
+New Zealand Jewish Council president Stephen Goodman stated that this was an offensive and inaccurate antisemitic trope.

+In an August 2024 Twitter post, Dotcom quoted passages from The Protocols of the Elders of Zion, a discredited antisemitic text purporting to prove the existence of a Jewish conspiracy for world domination.

 Other activities

 Following the September 11 attacks in the United States, Dotcom launched a group called Young Intelligent Hackers Against Terrorism (YIHAT).
-He said that he had hacked Sudanese bank accounts belonging to Osama Bin Laden and offered a $10 million reward for information leading to Osama's capture on his now-defunct kimble.org site.
+He said that he had hacked Sudanese bank accounts belonging to Osama bin Laden and offered a $10 million reward for information leading to bin Laden's capture on his now-defunct kimble.org site.

-Dotcom participated in a mock funeral procession for public broadcaster TVNZ 7 in downtown Auckland, on the day of its final broadcast.
-He had warmed to one of its more notable shows, Media7, for its championing of Internet freedom and had been interviewed on the show at least once.
+Dotcom participated in a mock funeral procession for public broadcaster TVNZ 7 in downtown Auckland on the day of its final broadcast.
+He had warmed to one of its more notable shows, Media7, for its championing of internet freedom and had been interviewed on the show at least once.

-In February 2012, Lindsey Stirling released Lord of The Rings Medley, a music video funded by Dotcom.

 In June 2012, Dotcom announced the upcoming launch of Megabox, a music streaming service.
 That October, he said that Megabox would launch on 19 January 2013, the first anniversary of Megaupload's shutdown.

-In August 2012, Dotcom teased an upcoming album with the release of a song titled Party Amplifier.
-Dotcom was already in the process of recording the album with friend and producer, Printz Board (who wrote Yes We Can for Barack Obama's 2008 election campaign), when he was arrested.
-Printz and Dotcom recorded more than 20 songs at Neil Finn's Roundhead Studios in Newton, Auckland – one of which is called Mr President – an electronica protest song against Barack Obama.
+In August 2012, Dotcom teased an upcoming album with the release of a song titled "Party Amplifier".
+Dotcom was already in the process of recording the album with friend and producer, Printz Board (who wrote "Yes We Can" for Barack Obama's 2008 election campaign), when he was arrested.
+Printz and Dotcom recorded more than 20 songs at Neil Finn's Roundhead Studios in Newton, Auckland—one of which is called "Mr President"—an electronica protest song against Barack Obama.